Concordium/concordium.github.io/source/testnet/references/id-accounts.rst

 well as a number of secret values the user must use to be able to use the identity to create accounts.

-Identities can be created via the `mobile wallet`_.
+Identities can be created via `Concordium ID`_.
 Identity issuance requires *Identity Verification*, which is the process of verifying the real-life identity of the user.
 This will typically involve taking photographs, scans of identification documents (e.g., passport), etc. Identity verification also